 Competing is about problem-solving and overcoming barriers but for Billie-Jo coping with the current Coronavirus-19 pandemic has been her biggest challenge so far.
 “Right now our meetings are online and because I live in the countryside my WiFi is not reliable.
 My training manager has to send me anything I’ve missed when my WiFi goes down.
 I find webinar apps the best thing for training.
 Also I have been lucky enough to be able to borrow an engine and some special tools so I can keep practising and working on my skills.”

 Asked whether competing has benefited her in the workplace Billie-Jo says, “My knowledge of some skills has improved and are more in-depth now than I ever would have had before.
 Currently I just want to keep working and improving my skills through participating in more competitions to build upon my skills in the workshop.”

-Brian Patterson, Aftersales Director from Donnelly Group, which is Northern Ireland’s largest independent vehicle retailer, said: “Billie-Jo’s commitment to continually developing her skills is admirable and she has been a great addition to the team.
+Brian Patterson, Aftersales Director from Donnelly Group, which is Northern Ireland’s largest family owned vehicle retailer, said: “Billie-Jo’s commitment to continually developing her skills is admirable and she has been a great addition to the team.